todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 where
 - the filter coefficient value $a = 0.9983 \approx 4089/2^{12}$ here has been chosen arbitrarily,
 - `y` is assumed to be an `int32_t` that persists between calls to `ProcessSample()` (likely a class member), and
-- clipping has been applied to the filter output, as it is not obvious that this will always be in the 12-bit range -2048 to 2047.
+- clipping has been applied to the filter output, as it is not obvious that this will be in the 12-bit range -2048 to 2047 for all possible input signals

 However, as well as integer overflow, another consideration with integer/fixed-point arithmetic is roundoff error.
 Suppose that in the code above, previous audio input has resulted in `y` having the value 500, and the audio input then falls silent (`AudioIn1` returns zero).
 For this low-pass filter, we would expect `y` to drop to zero exponentially.
 The relevant expression becomes:
 ```c++